fireproofdiscord/FireproofBot/README.md

 Any combination of commands that would add too many channels, categories, emojis, or roles will fail and you will be notified<br>

-Most of the [advanced commands](#advanced-commands) can be run from any git client that supports Github<br>
+Most of the [advanced commands](#advanced-commands) can be run from any git client that supports GitHub<br>
 You can even use your own repository under your account if you do this

 ## Terms
 ### Push
-Pushing means uploading the changes that have been made to Github, where they can be pulled
+Pushing means uploading the changes that have been made to GitHub, where they can be pulled
 ### Pull
-Pulling means downloading the changes from Github to the local machine, and in this case changing the guild structure to match
+Pulling means downloading the changes from GitHub to the local machine, and in this case changing the guild structure to match
 ### Clone
 Cloning sets the connected repository.
 It pulls automatically when you do it, but not after that by default.
 ### Repository
-The place on Github where your specific files are stored<br>
+The place on GitHub where your specific files are stored<br>
 This description might seem irrelevant, but the bot stores your guild information in files<br>
 You may see this shortened as `repo` in argument names, such as `repo_name` in [easypush](#easypush), but it means the same thing
 ### Connected Repository